elastic/ecctl/docs/ecctl_platform_enrollment-token_list.md

 ## ecctl platform enrollment-token list

-Retrieves a list of persistent enrollment tokens
+Retrieves a list of persistent enrollment tokens (Available for ECE only)

 ### Synopsis

-Retrieves a list of persistent enrollment tokens
+Retrieves a list of persistent enrollment tokens (Available for ECE only)

 ```
 ecctl platform enrollment-token list [flags]